We use cookies to optimize our website & deliver you the best service

 ]

 Ensuring a donor's overall well-being, including physical presentation, is a crucial aspect of donor eligibility.
-If poor hygiene becomes a notable concern, staff members have the discretion to request the individual to leave.
+If poor hygiene becomes a notable concern, staff members have the discretion to ask the individual to leave.

-What is the age limit to donate plasma?
+What is the age range to donate plasma?

 ]